kryllyxofficial01/benji/README.md

 # benji

-A light background application written in C that collects hardware information upon requests to a TCP server created by Benji
+A light background application written in C that collects hardware information, accessible through a locally hosted TCP server